 Then, all of this goes to support what on a global level I derive meaning from.
 Service to others.
 For me, this means things like listening deeply and respectfully, disseminating top-notch mental health treatment, making social contributions, and practicing kindness.

 Finally, I value two more things very much.
 Curiosity—staying open to being wrong, open to new perspectives, open to new learning.
 And Presence—practicing coming back to now, coming back to center, in the infinite moments of my day when I am pulled away from that.

 When I am overwhelmed, this is simplifying.
 When I am lost, this is clarifying.
 And when I’m drained, this is my fuel for action.

-> If, as I felt last week, you are feeling overwhelmed, lost, drained, or stuck, have a look at this Values Roadmap and see if you can come up with your own Memo to Myself.
+If, as I felt last week, you are feeling overwhelmed, lost, drained, or stuck, have a look at this Values Roadmap and see if you can come up with your own Memo to Myself.
 See if you can include ideals that help guide and push you, as well as brass tacks that are specific and implementable.
-Then, for the next week, ask yourself, am I on point with my north star or off?
+Then, every day for the next week, ask yourself, am I on point with my north star or off?
 Use it as your fuel for action.